leangjia/blender_docs/trunk/blender_docs/manual/interface/splash.rst

 To reopen the splash screen click on the Blender icon in the Topbar and select *Splash Screen*.

 Information Region
-   The upper part of the splash screen contains the splash image with the Blender version in the top right Interactive Region
+   The upper part of the splash screen contains the splash image with the Blender version in the top right.
+Interactive Region
    The interactive region is the bottom half of the splash screen.